H3AR7B3A7/NextJS-Course/README.md

   - What goes where, it's all pretty confusing to me
   - This doesn't make it easier to find the code that needs changes at all
   - Why not just partially rerender components, do you really need a layout for that?
+  - If something doesn't need re-rendering just define it in the parent
+  - A layout just looks like an unnecessary component between parent and child components to me
 -

 ---